smblott-github/chromix/README.md

 ```
 node chromix.js with chrome list
 ```
-List all open chrome tabs to standard output, one per line.
+List all open Chrome tabs to standard output, one per line.
 The output format
 is: the tab identifier, the URL and the title.

 Notes